VeryLittleGravitas/CDTADPQ/readme.md

 * Finalized prototype documentation
 * Finalized copy for the prototype application
-* Customer support and issue reporting for user
-[TODO - add more]
+* Customer support contact and issue reporting for user [TODO - add more]